DarkOnion0/TrashCounter/Doc/roadmap.md

 - [ ] Let the user choose the color of the UI and change colorscheme
 - [ ] Make a desktop **/** mobile app
 - [ ] Let the user create new events by clicking on the calendar
+- [ ] Make a little notice bar like the discord one

 ## Bug